t2linux/nixos-t2-iso/README.md

 * `t2-iso-minimal`
 * `t2-iso-gnome`

-It is reccommended to use `t2-iso-minimal` for installing NixOS. `t2-iso-gnome` can be used to preview what the system will look after the installation.
+It is recommended to use `t2-iso-minimal` for installing NixOS. `t2-iso-gnome` can be used to preview what the system will look like after the installation.

 You can build with this command:
 ```